 Both USAA and AAA have highly rated general function apps allowing remote access to comprehensive account management tools and member services.
 These apps are both available, with ratings, at the Apple App Store and Google Play.

-USAA has also entered the driver habit discount world with its SafePilot App.
-This service which measures insured driving habits in key areas has received mixed reviews.
+USAA also offers a telematics program through its SafePilot App.
+This service, which measures the insured’s driving habits in key areas, has received mixed reviews.

-- USAA SafePilot App – (Apple Store – Score 1.9 of 5; Google Play – Score 2.4 of 5) This is one the growing type of apps to monitor a driver’s braking and acceleration habits.
-Discounts for improvement in these areas can generate up to 30% discounts.
-Reviews are low based in part on driver perception that the app records even modest braking as sudden.
+- USAA SafePilot App (Apple Store – Score 4.3 of 5; Google Play – Score 4 of 5) This is a telematics app that monitors a driver’s habits, including braking and acceleration.
+Discounts for improvement in these areas can be generous.
+Reviews for this app are low, based in part on driver perception that the app records even modest braking as sudden.

 Frequently asked questions